PressCrew/infinity/dashboard/docs/docs/config.md

 Here is an example:

 	[script_depends]
-	custom = "sliders,ajax"
+	custom = "gmaps,ajax"

-In the above example, the `sliders` and `ajax` scripts would be enqueued before the `custom` script.
+In the above example, the `gmaps` and `ajax` scripts would be enqueued before the `custom` script.

 #### [script\_actions]